 The role of backups has changed in the last few years.
 Traditional backups simply ensured that a copy of corporate data was available just in case "something" happened.
 Today, the cost of downtime and criticality of corporate data has shifted the emphasis to recovery.
 Administrators expect files to be lost or damaged, so the real objective now is to have a timely backup available and guarantee that the backup can be recovered quickly enough to minimize impact on the business.
 "No one ever lost their job for missing a backup window," says George Symons, chief technology officer of the information management software group at EMC.
 "On the other hand, not being able to recover your Exchange server could cost you your job."

 Symons sees the emerging role of disk technology in backup strategies but warns against treating all data the same way.
 "You have different requirements for different applications," Symons says.
-"To try backing everything
+"To try backing everything up the same way and recover it the same way is what doesn't work."
+Achieving high performance across the board becomes too expensive, but a single inexpensive backup system may not offer the recovery time that is needed.
+Symons suggests matching the backup platform, such as a virtual tape library (VTL) and continuous data protection (CDP) with the recovery needs.

 Many organizations also do a poor job when it comes to testing -- an oversight that can have disastrous results when recovery is needed.
 "One of the biggest problems people have had over the years is that they don't verify and test what they can recover," Symons says.
 Any backup strategy should include specific provisions for verification and periodic recovery testing.
 Testing keeps recovery skills sharp, helping IT personnel perform better when trouble strikes.